MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/cloud-protection-microsoft-antivirus-sample-submission.md

 - **Do not send samples**

 > [!TIP]
-> Setting to "Send all samples automatically" provides higher amount of security since phishing attacks are used for a high amount of [initial access attacks](https://attack.mitre.org/tactics/TA0001/).
+> Using the `Send all samples automatically` option provides for better security, because phishing attacks are used for a high amount of [initial access attacks](https://attack.mitre.org/tactics/TA0001/).
-For information about configuration options using Intune, Configuration Manager, GPO, or PowerShell, see [Turn on cloud protection at Microsoft Defender Antivirus](enable-cloud-protection-microsoft-defender-antivirus.md).
+For information about configuration options using Intune, Configuration Manager, Group Policy, or PowerShell, see [Turn on cloud protection at Microsoft Defender Antivirus](enable-cloud-protection-microsoft-defender-antivirus.md).

 ## Examples of metadata sent to the cloud protection service